 I had the opportunity of travelling across the region, meeting our partners, industry analysts and colleagues over the last four weeks.
 By this time, the media buzz around issues in American politics, Brexit and Huawei ban had slowed down.
 This allowed many of my conversations to focus on innovation and growth opportunities.
-In what is a distinct departure from the past, I picked up a lot of optimism about digital disruption from the brick and mortar companies, especially the banks.
-I heard that many banks and financial services companies are starting to see digital as an explosive growth opportunity, provided they play it right.
-There seems to be now a growing awareness that the opportunity is so big that everyone has enough room to play – despite the disruption that it brings along.
+There is a lot of optimism about digital disruption from the brick and mortar companies, especially the banks.
+Many banks and financial services companies are starting to see digital banking or open banking as an explosive growth opportunity, provided they play it right.
+The opportunity is so big that everyone has enough room to play – despite the disruption that it brings along.

-Both these companies have demonstrated the immense possibilities that tech can bring in increasing attach rate as well as embedding financial services in a seamless manner into their consumer journeys.
+Both these companies demonstrated the increasing attach rate because of digitization.
+As a result, they have successfully integrated the financial services seamlessly with their consumer journeys.
 Both starting from different sides of the digital divide.
-Zhong An, starting out as a technology platform for insurance services while Ping An, transforming its platform to provide for more digital services for their customer base.
-These are just two examples of the massive transformation in the Chinese financial services space.
-I am sure we will continue to see increasing adoption of open banking initiatives from the mainstream Chinese banks as they move to attract a new generation of social media crazy and tech savvy consumers, an increasing demographic in China.
+Zhong An started out as a technology platform for insurance service.
+Ping An transformed its platform to provide for more digital services for their customer base.
+These are just two examples of the massive transformation in the Chinese financial services or digital banking space.
+We will continue to see increasing adoption of open banking initiatives from the mainstream Chinese banks.
+The banks in China move to attract a new generation of social media crazy and tech savvy consumers, an increasing demographic in China.
 And, if they don’t, they risk being left behind as the industry and China moves ahead…